TomasConti02/EdgeNode/README.md

 ```bash
 kubectl apply -f Model_local_storing_PVC/pvc.yaml
 ```
+Into a fore advance version of the edge node the inference have to be loaded from a remote repository in cloud.

 ### Inference model and trasformer sidecar
 Deploy the inference model together with its preprocessing/transformer sidecar service using a KServe InferenceService.
 ```bash